Olcán Wilkes: Parents appeal for donor to save son's life

 "Those two minutes, and the time spent returning the swab, could quite literally save his young life," he added.

-Olcán attends school remotely from home or his hospital bed via a robot that follows the teacher and class around for the day, allowing him to continue with his treatment, without missing out on education and seeing his friends.
+Olcán attends school remotely from his new home in Northern Ireland or from his hospital bed via a robot that follows the teacher and class around for the day, allowing him to continue with his treatment, without missing out on education and seeing his friends.

 Doctors have told his parents they can not be certain how long he will live without treatment, but the average death rate for those with the condition is 70% within one year and 80% in five years.